 Amongst the varied types of Civil Engineering, Geotechnical Engineering is concerned with exploring the ground properties on which a construction project is to be made.
 Checking the soil quality, the quality of the stones and will the construction be able to hold the project safely.
 It is the job of a geotechnical engineer to detect any vulnerabilities.
 After understanding all these aspects, a Geotechnical Engineering assesses the feasibility of a project.

-Environmental Engineering involves the nature conservation and protection-related activities like green engineering, pollution elimination, solid waste treatment, handling hazardous waste materials, protection of densely populated areas, and natural resources situated in densely populated areas, amongst others.
+Environmental Engineering involves nature conservation and protection-related activities like green engineering, pollution elimination, solid waste treatment, handling hazardous waste materials, and protection of densely populated areas, and natural resources situated in densely populated areas, amongst others.

 Coastal engineering is concerned with the management and protection of coastal areas from floods, erosion and other environmental factors.
 A coastal engineer is expected to apply certain techniques that help in the protection of the area.

 It involves producing and designing an infrastructure or a project in such a way that it can withstand the hazardous effects of an earthquake.
 Civil engineers are in huge demand in earthquake-prone areas like Japan.